osas2211/celo-avatars-nft/README.md

 All components are in the ./components folder.
 The main page is in the pages folder.

-Note: Due to the celo Contractkit() requiring a react version of 17.0.2, I couldn't deploy successfully to vercel as deployment was an issue with 17.0.2 React [issue](https://github.com/microsoft/TypeScript/issues/39391) and this issue was fixed in React version 18+.
+Note: Due to the celo Contractkit() requiring a react version of 17.0.2, I couldn't deploy successfully to vercel as deployment was an issue in 17.0.2 React [link to issue](https://github.com/microsoft/TypeScript/issues/39391) and this issue was fixed in React version 18+.
 So I had to deploy with netlify.

 ## 1. Tech Stack
 This boilerplate uses the following tech stack: